 In Google Chrome, you can:

-a) Type “chrome://settings/clearBrowserData” in the address bar and hit Enter.
+1) Type “chrome://settings/clearBrowserData” in the address bar and press Enter on your keyboard.

 Flushing and renewing DNS is a very good way to fix the ERR_NAME_NOT_RESOLVED error — this method is quite easy to perform and it is very effective.

-a) Press Win key or click on Start Menu and then type “cmd“.
-Right click on Command Prompt in the result and select Run as administrator. (*Running Command Prompt as administrator is necessary!)
-Click on Yes when prompted to confirm your action.
+1) Press the Windows logo key or click the Start Menu and then type “cmd“.
+Right click on Command Prompt in the result and select Run as administrator.

 Changing DNS address to a public one can help you fix browsing problems caused by DNS.
 You can change it to open DNS server address provided by Google.

-a) Press Win + R. Type “control” and hit Enter.
+1) Press Win + R. Type “control” and press Enter.

-b) In Control Panel, scroll down to find and open Network and Sharing Center.
+2) In Control Panel, click Network and Sharing Center.

-g) Hit OK all the way out and see if this method resolves the problem.
+7) Click OK all the way out, then see if this method resolves the problem.

 The firewall or security software you are using can block the network connection or the browser and thus creates DNS block error.
 Check the settings of your firewall and security software.
 You may need to unblock your browser and your network connection.
 Or you can try disabling your firewall or security software to see if the error is fixed.